 3. Underestimating the Power of Social Media

 Believe it or not, social media can help contribute to your website’s SEO.

 Remember, Google scours pretty much all of the internet looking for information based on someone’s search.
-It all goes back to website design for executive coaches.
+It all goes back to web design for executive coaches.
 If you have your social media links on your website, and then use social media often – hopefully linking back to your website’s pages, services, and blog posts – Google will pick up on that, which helps boost your overall ranking.

 It’s important to remember, however, that you need to be consistent with posting.
 The more you post, the more followers you attract.
 It’s good to let people know you are the expert in your field, and by showing what you have on your website, you’ll be able to do just that.

 This might not seem like a trivial point, but it’s vital, nevertheless.
 You can have tremendous content on your website, the experts you paid for web design for executive coaches could give you a pristine, gorgeous site, but if you don’t have a clear call to action, the purpose of your site is lost.

 It’s good to keep this quote in mind when you’re coming up with content for your website: “Why Should I Hire You?”
 That should be the question you answer in everything you write, create, and have designed for your site.